 - Stressors, such as moving or adding another cat to the household

 - Too far away from where they spend their time

-When your cat is suffering from a medical condition, it typically is due to a urinary infection or another underlying problem.
+When your cat suffers from a medical condition, it typically is due to a urinary infection or another underlying problem.
 Some conditions that are commonly associated with litter box use include:

 - Feline interstitial cystitis is a neurological disease that causes your cat’s bladder to become inflamed.
-Cats will attempt to urinate habitually with no success of relief.
+Cats will attempt to urinate habitually with no success or relief.